 With that said, we have tried to come up with a list of films similar to The Notebook that are our recommendations.
-If you are interested, you might be able to stream some of these movies like The Notebook on Netflix or Amazon Prime or even Hulu.

 12. La La Land (2016)

 I’ll admit: I’m not a big fan of ‘La La Land’; but objectively, there are several things in the film that are worth praising.
 The cinematography is exquisite, the soundtrack nostalgic and the overall tone is endearingly warm.
 I wouldn’t want to express my issues with the film here, so let’s focus on the positives.
-‘La La Land’ is a film that has heart, and it effortlessly manages to achieve what it set out to; which is, to tell a simple, heartwarming love story, while paying tribute to the classic Hollywood musicals of the 50s.
-It tells the story of an aspiring actress and a young jazz pianist who fall in love but struggle to maintain their relationship, while pursuing their dreams.
+‘La La Land’ is a film that has heart, and it effortlessly manages to achieve what it set out to, which is to tell a simple, heartwarming love story while paying tribute to the classic Hollywood musicals of the 50s.
+It tells the story of an aspiring actress and a young jazz pianist who fall in love but struggle to maintain their relationship while pursuing their dreams.
 The film depicts the many ups and downs of the couple’s relationship and culminates in a bittersweet ending that will surely leave you with lump in your throat.

-One of the the best things about the film is how it manages to keep the viewers engaged throughout, despite having a very simplistic story that we’re so used to seeing in several rom-coms.
+One of the best things about the film is how it manages to keep the viewers engaged throughout despite having a very simplistic story that we’re so used to seeing in several rom-coms.
 Both Ryan Gosling and Emma Stone deliver wonderful performances and it’s a delight to watch them dance and romance onscreen.
 I was pleasantly surprised by the ending of the film, which is kind of sad and yet we never truly know what will happen to the couple.
 Chazelle was probably right in thinking that some things are best left unexplained.
-The film is a must watch if you’re a sucker for romance.
+The film is a must-watch if you’re a sucker for romance.

 11. Titanic (1997)

 James Cameron‘s romantic classic perfectly captures the ecstasy of finding your true love, just like ‘The Notebook’.
 Most of the 90s kids grew up watching the film, falling in love with the soundtrack and of course, the incomprehensible beauty of Kate Winslet.
 The film tells a very simplistic story of a young man who falls in love with a gorgeous woman who’s engaged to a man she hates.
-The two first meet when the woman decides to jumping from the stern of the ship.
+The two first meet when the woman decides to jump from the stern of the ship.
 The man discourages her from doing so and they immediately develop a special bond.
-Eventually, they fall in love but fate had other ideas.
+Eventually, they fall in love, but fate has other ideas.
 ‘Titanic’ may not have a very complex, three-dimensional story but it definitely has heart, and that’s the main reason why it remains one of the most beloved classics in cinema.

 The performances, in my opinion, are top-notch.
 Leonardo DiCaprio criticizes his own performance, but it works well within the tone of the film.
 Winslet, of course, is staggering and it is her chemistry with DiCaprio that defines the film in so many ways.
 It is a very sentimental movie and very clearly romanticizes the idea of a tragic love story, but the way Cameron handles the story is phenomenal.
-The pace remains constant throughout and Cameron ensures that the film never loses its focus, although there are character inconsistencies at places.
+The pace remains constant throughout, and Cameron ensures that the film never loses its focus, although there are character inconsistencies in some places.
 You might hate the film for its schmaltzy approach, but it’s hard to ignore a film that is made with such heartbreaking honesty.

 10. At First Sight (1999)